-- 1. Shrinking National Applicant Pool We have adjusted entry criteria to maintain class size in light of reduced national applicant pool.
+1. Shrinking National Applicant Pool - We have adjusted entry criteria to maintain class size in light of reduced national applicant pool.
 We are developing additional marketing materials and have enhanced our web and social media presence to make potential students aware of the opportunities available at South Carolina and to publicize favorable hiring and bar passage information.
 We have acquired new analytic tools to predict yields more efficiently and have engaged faculty, alumni, and students in personal recruitment of students.
 Plans have been made to build relationships with more regional undergraduate schools likely to produce good applicants.
 Major scholarship donations have been solicited and promised, but additional funds remain a critical need.
-The need continues to exist for one additional admissions recruiter. - 2.
-Low National Ranking: Impact on Student and Employer Recruitment The last two US News rankings have moved the law school from 109 to 93 in two years, but peers have also moved forward.
+The need continues to exist for one additional admissions recruiter.

+2. Low National Ranking: Impact on Student and Employer Recruitment - After progressing in two US News rankings from 109 to 93, the law school was ranked 94 this year.
+Some peer schools have moved forward and others have slipped backwards in the same period.
 Strong placement statistics, an improving student-faculty ratio, and favorable bar passage numbers compared to the state average are responsible, at least partly, for the improvement in rankings.
 A communications director hired in 2013 is working aggressively within available resources to establish a clear identity for the school.
 We are encouraging faculty leadership in national academic and professional organizations to raise the School's profile.
-Career services will begin to aggressively market the use of technology to encourage interviews of our students by out-of-state employers who do not come to campus. - 3.
-Condition of Facility Construction of the new facility will begin in Summer/Fall 2014. - 4.
-Lack of Communications Strategy -We have upgraded our social media presence and have upgraded our web site prior to University conversion in order to improve communications with prospective students, current students, and alumni.
+Career services has begun to use technology to encourage interviews of our students by out-of-state employers who do not come to campus.

+3. Condition of Facility - Construction of the new facility began in Fall 2014.

+4. Lack of Communications Strategy -We have upgraded our social media presence and have upgraded our web site prior to University conversion in order to improve communications with prospective students, current students, and alumni.
 We have developed a semi-annual alumni magazine and have hired a part-time annual giving director to enhance contact with alumni.
-National marketing efforts to academic audiences have focused on announcements of major conferences, symposia, and hiring. - 5.
-Bar Passage Rate We have hired a full-time staff professional to provide academic assistance and voluntary bar preparation assistance.
-Bar passage rates improved in 2013, when compared with the prior year. - 6.
-Student Academic Advisement A disconnect currently exists between information availability and student awareness of the information.
+National marketing efforts to academic audiences have focused on announcements of major conferences, symposia, and hiring.

+5. Bar Passage Rate - We have hired a full-time staff professional to provide academic assistance and voluntary bar preparation assistance.
+Bar passage rates compared to the state average have remained fairly steady, but the pass rate among first-time takers slipped slightly from the prior year.
+Because of decisions by bar preparation companies operating independently of the Law School to raise prices and remove some state-specific coverage, fewer graduates are utilizing fully this traditionally important preparation tool.

+6. Student Academic Advisement - A disconnect currently exists between information availability and student awareness of the information.
 Student use of advisement services has been almost non-existent.
-An experimental offering of "speed advisement" in the Law School Lobby is being tested in March 2014 in an effort to better engage students in available advisement services.
+"Speed advisement," started in March 2014 has more effectively engaged students in available advisement services.